 Antler dog chews or stag bars are a hot topic in the dog world these days.
 They revolutionized chews for dogs as we’ve known them up until now (ie. rawhide, Nylabones, bully stix, etc.)

 Finding the perfect dog chew is a hard mission paved with numerous trials and errors.
-I know, we’ve all been there… They have to be healthy, safe, super long-lasting and definitely can’t splinter or block your dog’s oesophagus.
+I know, we’ve all been there… They have to be healthy, safe, super long-lasting, and definitely can’t splinter or block your dog’s esophagus.